 Hidden Waters

-Celebrating water in our oasis on desert’s edge.
+Celebrating water in our oasis on the desert’s edge.

-The Hidden Waters installation will consist of two distinctive components, a series of artist-commissioned Water Drops and The Source—a large sculptural element serving as a beacon for the project.
-The installation will be initially focused on North Temple where City Creek flows aboveground and then underneath the street in a pipe.
+The Hidden Waters installation will consist of a series of artist-commissioned Water Drops.
+The installation will be initially focused on North Temple where City Creek flows aboveground in City Creek Park and then underneath State Street in a culvert.
 It will connect City Creek Park to the Folsom Trail corridor at 600 West in Salt Lake City.

 The installation will culturally daylight the creek—not physically bringing the creek back to the surface.
 But rather, bringing the idea that the creek runs underneath the city, to the surface of the collective consciousness.
 It will highlight a past stream daylighting project at City Creek Park and a future project to uncover City Creek along the Folsom Trail.